How does a company protect kid’s COPPA rights?

 As the majority of American schools have closed their doors because of the COVID-19 outbreak, children stuck at home are spending more time on social media and online games than ever before.
-If your company markets games or other content to children, it’s important to make sure you are in compliance with the applicable federal law–the Children’s Online Privacy Protection Act (COPPA).
+If a company markets games or other content to children, it’s important to make sure they are in compliance with the applicable federal law – the Children’s Online Privacy Protection Act (COPPA).

 Over twenty years ago, Congress passed COPPA to ensure parents had control over how online services collected their children’s personal information.
-This post will outline what COPPA requires of your company.
-For an overview of COPPA and how it may affect your game company, see our previous post here.
+This post will outline what COPPA requires from a company.
+For an overview of COPPA and how it may affect game companies, see our previous post here.

 The short answer is: maybe.

-First, to be subject to COPPA, your company must collect personally identifiable information (PII), this includes persistent identifiers (like device trackers, IP addresses, or cookie identifiers).
+First, to be subject to COPPA, acompany must collect personally identifiable information (PII), this includes persistent identifiers (like device trackers, IP addresses, or cookie identifiers).

 Collection is defined broadly to mean “requesting, prompting, or encouraging a child to submit personal information online.”
 The FTC’s Q&A provides a helpful example that suggests if an app allows users to share a particular game score or progress level via email or social media, that feature of the app is considered to be collecting PII–and the company must obtain parental consent.

-Even if your company contracts with a third-party advertiser or a plug-in that collects these information, your company is still responsible for complying with COPPA.
+Even if your company contracts with a third-party advertiser or a plug-in that collects this information, a company is still responsible for complying with COPPA.
 For example, a group of parents sued Twitter and Tiny Lab, in part, because the companies’ third-party advertisers did not, allegedly, comply with the notice and consent requirements of COPPA.

-Does your company know children are using its services?
+Does the company know children are using its services?

-Second, your company must either (1) know children are using its games or (2) direct the games to children.
+Second, the company must either (1) know children are using its games or (2) direct the games to children.
 COPPA defines a child as a person under the age of thirteen.
-The FTC sets out various factors it uses in determining whether your game is “directed to children:”
+The FTC sets out various factors it uses in determining whether a game is “directed to children:”

 - the subject matter,